acenet-arc/ACENET_Summer_School_GPGPU/_episodes/04-adding-vectors.md

 {: .source}

 > ## Putting it all together
+>
-> Combine the pieces described above with your code from the previous exercise to add two vectors on the GPU.
+> Combine the pieces described above with your code from the previous exercise
-> You can just print the first and last results.
+> to add two vectors on the GPU.
+You can just print the first and last results.
+> Make the size of the arrays 512.
+You can make the size larger if you want to
+> experiment once it's working.
+>
+> If you're not accustomed to C programming and you're confused by `malloc`,
+> double up with another student who is familiar with C. They'll help you.
 >
 > > ## Solution
 > > ~~~
 > > #include <stdio.h>